antra-tess/llmframe/README.md

-# Agent Platform Architecture (Name TBD)
+# Connectome

-An architectural framework designed for digital minds, emphasizing agency, context management, and coherent experiences across different environments.
+An architectural framework for digital minds, emphasizing connections, agency, context management, and coherent experiences across different environments.

+> The name "Connectome" is inspired by neuroscience, where a connectome is a comprehensive map of neural connections in the brain.
+Similarly, this platform creates a sophisticated network of connections between digital minds while maintaining their individual experiences and perspectives.

 ## Overview

-This platform provides a sophisticated environment where digital minds can interact with both external systems and each other in a structured, coherent manner.
+Connectome provides a sophisticated environment where digital minds can interact with both external systems and each other in a structured, coherent manner.
 Its key architectural components include:

 - **Shells**: Agentic loop constructs that enclose model minds, providing runtime environments and coordination
 - **Elements**: Basic components (Objects and Spaces) that form the interactive environment